burrt/burrt.github.io/index.md

 * **[VMware](https://www.vmware.com/au/products/workspace-one/unified-endpoint-management.html)**
 * **Software Development Engineer**
-  * Member of the Windows Management Service (WMS) team working on Workspace ONE UEM and AirLift.
+  * Member of the Windows Management Service (WMS) team working on Workspace ONE UEM and AirLift
   * Part of an Agile SCRUM work flow with CI/CD mentality
   * Contributed consistently with product releases
   * Adapted quickly to SOLID principles and peer code reviews adhering to strict and consistent coding standards